Marry Me! (1949 film)

-The film was formerly known as I Want to Get Married.

 Plot

-Newspaper journalist David Haig is assigned by his Fleet Street editor to go undercover and write about the people behind the ads in the Marriage Chronicle, a weekly newspaper published by the H & E Marriage Bureau.
+Newspaper journalist David Haig is assigned by his Fleet Street editor to go undercover and write about the people behind the ads in the Marriage Chronicle, a weekly newspaper published by the Parsons marriage bureau.
 During his initial interview with owners Hester and Emily Parsons, he tells them he is an Australian sheepman and steals some of their files.

 Dancehall hostess Pat Cooper is fed up with her life.
 She is paired with self-described "country bumpkin" Martin Roberts.
 He makes a good first impression; then she learns he is a clergyman and backs out.
 However, he persists and wins her over.
 He is on the point of asking for her hand in marriage when Brenda Delamere, her flatmate, inadvertently reveals her true occupation.
 After digesting the news, he decides he still wants her, but she pretends she was only toying with him and sends him away.

 Frenchwoman Marcelle Duclos' permit is expiring, so she seeks a husband to remain in Britain, offering £500 as further inducement.
 Andrew Scott needs some capital to purchase a partnership.
 They are honest with each other about their reasons for marriage.
 After they fall in love, she informs him that she was the girlfriend of a charming, handsome man who turned out to be a thief and murderer named Louis Renier.
 When she learned he had escaped from prison, she fled to England.
 She is horrified to spot him.
 She confesses to Scott that she is actually Renier's wife.
 He refuses to leave her, despite the danger.
 Renier finds her and waits for Scott with a pistol.
 The two men struggle, and Renier falls over the balcony to his death.

 Saunders, Sir Gordon Scott's valet, is retiring and buying a farm.
 The cynical Scott disapproves of marriage and women in general.
 Scott impersonates Saunders on the spur of the moment when Saunders' match, schoolteacher Enid Lawson, telephones.
 Upon meeting the woman, Scott deliberately behaves obnoxiously, but is impressed by her spirited rejection.
 When she starts to leave, he tries to explain his behaviour, but she slaps him.
 She returns, having forgotten her gloves, and all becomes clear to her when the real Saunders appears.
 She stays for dinner, served by Saunders.
 Afterwards, she is astonished to learn that not only has Saunders quickly deduced her identity, he also believes that she is not good enough for him.
 She departs posthaste.
 Scott cannot get her out of her mind and goes to the marriage bureau to try to obtain her address.
 Lawson has just left, but returns for her gloves, and all is eventually forgiven.